NabeelGhazali/RecruiterSpace/README.md

-# Recruitersspace
+# RecruiterSpace - Resume Handling System
 [website] (https://recruitersspace.herokuapp.com)
 [recruiter login] (https://recruitersspace.herokuapp.com/signup)

-Information Capture and Dissemination Environment
+## Project Overview

-Abstract—To establish a recruitment system where the applicants can submit their profile details electronically which can be accessed by the recruiters through a dedicated portal to ease the process of recruitment.
+- Designed an **Information Capture and Dissemination Environment (ICDE)** based application which allows recruiters to recruit potential candidates on their background and skills
-I.	PART I
+- Developed the app on flask framework following software engineering best practices such as Agile using scrum methodology and pair programming with the required and in depth documentation
-A.	ARCHITECTURE DESIGN
+- Designed the front-end using HTML and CSS and the backend using Python’s web framework flask.
+Integrated the front end with the back end using JavaScript.
+Built the required database with PostgreSQL using SQLAlchemy as object relational mapper for python classes

-Architectural design is one of the most integral part of the software system development phase.
-The architectural design is majorly concerned with how a system is structured and organized.
-It also takes into account of how the system should behave according to the functional and non-functional requirements.
+## ARCHITECTURE DESIGN

 The architectural model is developed using a block diagram which basically illustrates how the system is organized and structured.
-The blocks used in the models defined a particular component or part of the system which is then refined into more blocks introduced in them which describes sub-components.
+The blocks used in the models define a particular component or part of the system which is then refined into more blocks introduced in them which describes sub-components.
 The arrows between the blocks define the relationship between the components or the direction of the flow of data between components.
 Fig [1] shows the architecture design of our application (recruiter’s space) using UML diagram.
  ![image](https://user-images.githubusercontent.com/64001052/148626663-0ec4f8fb-478f-4245-98d5-db74fa47dd29.png)

 Fig. 1: Architecture design of Recruiter’s space

-B.	SOFTWARE PROCESS
+## SOFTWARE PROCESS
-The architectural design presented in this delivered is developed on the basis of the system and user requirements that were included in deliverable 1 and deliverable 2.
-The requirements or functionalities mentioned in the user stories in previous deliverables such as account creation, login, applicant profile view, filter applicant’s profile etc. are used to design this architecture model.
+The architectural design is developemed on the basis of the system and user requirements.
+The requirements or functionalities mentioned in the user stories such as account creation, login, applicant profile view, filter applicant’s profile etc. are used to design this architecture model.
 Initially, the applicant is requested to fill a form to create applicant’s profile.
 Upon successful submission of the form, all the details that the applicant enters is stored into the data base.
 On the other hand, the recruiter can access all the applicant profiles stored in the database.
 The recruiter can also filter or sort all the application suitable to the recruiter’s needs.
 All the above mentioned functionalities are in phase with the user and system requirements mentioned in the previous deliverables
 Fig [2] presents the activity diagram of our application (recruiter’s space) which clearly depicts the activities involved in our software system and the data processes.
 ![image](https://user-images.githubusercontent.com/64001052/148626677-a8bb0d54-3f8c-448a-ad5c-dd8da42577a7.png)